MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

      ```powershell
      Update-Module -Name ExchangeOnlineManagement -RequiredVersion <PreviewVersion> -AllowPrerelease
      ```

+     For example, to upgrade to the `2.0.4-Preview2` version that's required for PowerShell Core support, run the following command:

+     ```powershell
+     Update-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.4-Preview2 -AllowPrerelease
+     ```

+     When you're finished, enter **Y** to accept the license agreement.

 3. To confirm that the update was successful, run the following commands to check the version information of the module that's installed: